Income Taxes

 We have received notices of deficiency and a final partnership administrative adjustment with respect to fiscal years 2009, 2010, 2011 and 2013 and have timely filed petitions with the U.S. Tax Court.

 The U.S. Tax Court cases generally involve three primary issues.
 The first issue pertains to a capital loss the Company claimed in fiscal year 2013 in the amount of $651 million, which the IRS subsequently disallowed, and for which it proposed a substantial understatement penalty.
-The total cash tax payment the IRS is seeking is approximately $503 million, inclusive of penalties and interest, which continues to accrue.
-The U.S. Tax Court held a trial on this matter in two sessions in August and October 2025.
-Post-trial briefing concluded in April 2026.
-A decision from the court is now pending.
+The total cash tax payment the IRS is seeking is approximately $469 million, inclusive of penalties and interest, which continues to accrue.
+The matter is currently scheduled for trial in August 2025.

-The second issue pertains to the Company’s deduction for restructuring expenses in fiscal year 2013 in the amount of $139 million, which the IRS has disputed.
-The total cash tax payment the IRS is seeking is approximately $108 million, inclusive of penalties and interest, which continues to accrue.
-In January 2025, the Court denied the IRS’ motion for summary judgment.
+The second issue pertains to the Company’s deduction for restructuring expenses in fiscal year 2013 in the amount of $146 million, which the IRS has disputed.
+The total cash tax payment the IRS is seeking is approximately $101 million, inclusive of penalties and interest, which continues to accrue.
+In January 2025, the Court denied the IRS’s motion for summary judgment.
 A trial date is pending.

-The third issue primarily pertains to foreign currency losses from 2009 that the Company claimed in fiscal years 2010 and 2011 in the amount of $163 million, resulting from the depreciation of the U.S. dollar against the Euro over an eight-year period (from 2001 to 2009) upon termination of a partnership interest involving two entities with different functional currencies.
-The total cash tax payment the IRS is seeking is approximately $125 million, inclusive of penalties and interest, which continues to accrue.
-In March 2026, the Court granted the IRS’ motion for summary judgment.
-A final decision on the Company’s tax liability is pending.
-During the current year, the Company increased its accrual to fully reserve the net amount of its expected tax liability in this matter.
+The third issue primarily pertains to foreign currency losses from 2009 that the Company claimed in fiscal years 2010 and 2011 in the amount of $165 million, resulting from the depreciation of the U.S. dollar against the Euro over an eight-year period (from 2001 to 2009) upon termination of a partnership interest involving two entities with different functional currencies.
+The total cash tax payment the IRS is seeking is approximately $124 million, inclusive of penalties and interest, which continues to accrue.
+This matter is currently pending a summary judgment motion from the IRS.

 During fiscal 2024, the Company determined there were inadvertent omissions on previously filed tax returns related to gain recognition agreements and certain related tax forms and disclosures.
 The Company notified the IRS promptly and filed for relief under Treas.
 Reg.
 Sec.
 1.367(a)-8(p) to correct the issue.